RevCent Functions Overview for Ecommerce Businesses

 - No filesystem access.

-- Dependencies must be whitelisted.
+- Dependencies must be loaded with CommonJS `require()`.

 - State is not shared across Function executions.